Quickstart

 Cursor — marketplace

-- In Cursor, open Settings → Plugins and search for testrelic-mcp.
+- Open Cursor and search Settings → Plugins for

-- Install the plugin.
-Cursor registers the MCP server from the bundled config; see the plugin’s
+testrelic-mcp. - Click Install.
+Cursor wires up the MCP server automatically from the bundled config; see the plugin’s

-mcp.jsonin testrelic-mcp-server for the exact wiring shipped to the marketplace. - Open the agent and try a small prompt, for example: list TestRelic projects or call
+mcp.jsonin testrelic-mcp-server for the exact wiring shipped to the marketplace. - Open the agent and ask something like "list my TestRelic projects" (or call

 Manual mcp.json